Belichick wins 300th, perfect Patriots beat Browns 27-13

 FOXBOROUGH, Mass.
+(AP) — Bill Belichick was 39 years old when he coached the Cleveland Browns to a win over the New England Patriots in 1991 — his first as an NFL coach.

+As Belichick trotted toward the center of the field Sunday, his trademark cutoff hooded sweatshirt soaked in rain following the Patriots’ 27-13 win over the Browns, he did so as a member of a small, but elite group of coaches.

-(AP) — Tom Brady threw for 259 yards and two touchdown passes and Bill Belichick earned his 300th career NFL coaching victory in the Patriots’ 27-13 win over the Cleveland Browns on Sunday.
+Tom Brady threw for 259 yards and two touchdown passes to help Belichick earn his 300th career victory in the Patriots’ win.

-Belichick sits behind only Don Shula (347) and George Halas (324) on the NFL’s all-time win list.
+Belichick sits behind only Don Shula (347) and George Halas (324) on the NFL’s all-time list.

+“Fortunately I didn’t play in any of those games,” Belichick said.
+“I was a part of those, but honestly, players win games in this league and I’ve been fortunate to coach a lot of great ones.”

 The Patriots improved to 8-0 for the third time in team history and the first time since 2015, when they started 10-0.
 The Browns have lost three straight games.